christianromney/dotfiles/README.md

 OS X, but most of this stuff should work equally well under Linux with a few tweaks.

-I use [Chezmoi](https://www.chezmoi.io/) to manage configuration across machines and [Homebrew](https://brew.sh/) as my package manager.
+I use [Chezmoi](https://www.chezmoi.io/) to manage the symlinks in this repository, and [Homebrew](https://brew.sh/) as my package manager.

 I use [Fish Shell](https://fishshell.com/) with the [Fisher](https://github.com/jorgebucaran/fisher) plugin manager.

 License
 =======